 There are several theories as to what causes ASMR at a physiological level.
 I buy into this theory of hormones being released:

 ASMR can’t just pop up unexpectedly.
 You won’t be driving your car and automatically “get the tingles” and feel relaxed.
 You need a trigger that gets you there.
 Triggers can be visual, auditory, physical, or any combination of these.
-Auditory and visual make sense on Youtube, but physical actually sort of works there too.
+Auditory and visual make sense on Youtube, but physical actually sorts of works there too.
 Just the appearance of being touched or witnessing certain touches of someone else causes ASMR.
 It’s weird, I know.
 But it helps relax.

-Creating ASMR videos has become a super lucrative way to make money on Youtube, so there is a growing number of Youtubers putting out videos every day.
+Creating ASMR videos has become a super lucrative way to make money on Youtube, so there is a growing number of YouTubers putting out videos every day.
 Some of these videos have millions of views!

 Most of these videos have the Youtuber whispering into a microphone(s) while performing some sort of repetitive task.
 Once you start falling down the ASMR Youtube rabbit hole, you’ll find some really interesting videos.
 You’ll find anything from someone tapping on a block of wood or role-playing giving you a haircut to someone squeezing bread or faking an alien abduction.